Himachal Pradesh: Social groups

 The scheduled castes and scheduled tribes account for 25.19 per cent and 5.71 per cent of the population, respectively.
 The sex ratio stood at 972 females per 1,000 males, recording a marginal increase from 968 in 2001.
-The main caste groups in Himachal Pradesh are Brahmins, Rajputs, Kanets, Kulindas, Girths, Gurjars, Raos, Kolis, Hollis, Chamars, Drains, Rehars, Chanals, Lohars, Baris, Julahas, Dhakhis, Turis, and Batwals.
+The main caste groups in Himachal Pradesh are Brahmins, Rajputs, Gurjars, Kanets, Kulindas, Ghirths, Kolis, Hollis, Chamars, Rehars, Lohars, Baris, Julahas, Turis, Batwals and Dalits.